webstarly/alx-system_engineering-devops/0x19-postmortem/README.md

-ssue Summary: On May 7th, 2023, at 2:00 PM WAT, the Nginx server hosting our company's website experienced an outage that lasted for 2 hours.
+Issue Summary: On May 7th, 2023, at 2:00 PM WAT, the Nginx server hosting our company's website experienced an outage that lasted for 2 hours.
 During this time, users were unable to access the website, resulting in a 100% outage rate.0

 Root Cause: The root cause of the outage was a configuration issue in the Nginx server that caused it to crash when handling a sudden spike in traffic.
 This was due to an incorrect setting in the server configuration file that was not caught during the testing phase.